Project: Discrete PreampMy discrete preamp, which was based on the information in this Zetex datasheet.

 See the gallery images below for the schematic.

-Note: there are a couple of mods - one in particular "C7" needs to be soldered to the bottom of the board.
+Note: there are a couple of mods - one in particular "C7" needs to be soldered to the copper side of the board.

 RL (22k) is just a test load for simulation and is not required.